 A secured business card will likely offer a much higher maximum deposit, and therefore a higher credit limit, than a secured personal card.
 With a line of credit, you may have an even higher credit limit.

-Check if your business spends in a card’s bonus-rewards categories.
-If your business spends relatively even across many categories, you might like a flat-rate rewards card.
+See if your business spends in a card’s bonus rewards categories.
+If your business spends relatively evenly across many categories, you might like a flat rate rewards card.

 - Employee cards.